davidayalas/aws-s3-select-lambda/README.md

 This service exposes:

-* an api gateway lambda endpoint [index.js](lib/index.js)
+* an api gateway lambda endpoint: [index.js](lib/index.js)
-* that uses a wrapper over s3 select to query s3 objects [s3select.js](lib/s3select.js)
+    * that uses a wrapper over s3 select to query s3 objects: [s3select.js](lib/s3select.js)
     * it supports CSV, JSON and Parquet formats as Input

 You can create as many endpoints as you want, and setup some ENV VARS to adapt functionality.

-In the serverless example setup file [setup-demo.test.json](setup-demo.test.json) you can view three configurations: CSV, JSON and Parquet.
+In the serverless example setup file [setup.demo.json](setup.demo.json) you can view four configurations: CSV, JSON, Parquet (get request) and an extra setup for post queries.

 # Lambda function setup (env vars)